Introduction

 show parameter JOB_QUEUE_PROCESSES

-It should greater then 0
+It should be greater than 0

 (3)Is the job BROKEN?

-select job,broken from dba_jobs where job=&1;
+select job, broken from dba_jobs where job=&1;

 If broken, then check the alert log and trace files to diagnose the issue